A Short History of the Founding of Phoenix Lodge No. 8

 After the war, some measure of commonality of work was needed in the lodges, and interest in establishing a new Grand Lodge of North Carolina was renewed.
 Doing so would require that all provincial grand lodges be dissolved and the Ancient York lodges in North Carolina be identified and consolidated for recognition and visitation purposes until such a grand lodge could be established.

-Upon suggestion from Colonel James Emmett, a Past Master of Union Lodge No. __, a letter was drafted in Fayetteville on January 1, 1787 from Union Lodge No. __ to the other Lodges existing in North Carolina to meet there on Saints John Day, June 24th, for the purpose of organizing a Grand Lodge of North Carolina; but, owing to the great distances to be traveled along with late mailing of the letters only four delegates arrived; which was hardly sufficient to conduct business.
+Upon suggestion from Colonel James Emmett, a Past Master of Union Lodge, a letter was drafted in Fayetteville on January 1, 1787 from Union Lodge to the other Lodges existing in North Carolina to meet there on Saints John Day, June 24th, for the purpose of organizing a Grand Lodge of North Carolina.
+However, owing to the great distances to be traveled, only four delegates arrived - an insufficient number to conduct business.

-In 1788, Phoenix lodge participated in the Constitutional Convention in Hillsboro, North Carolina, to deliberate whether this state would accept, or reject, the new United States Constitution.
+From June to August of 1788, members of Union Lodge participated in the Constitutional Convention in Hillsboro, North Carolina, to deliberate whether this state would accept, or reject, the new United States Constitution.
 At this meeting, the newly elected Grand Master of Ancient York Masons of North Carolina, Samuel Johnston, was elected as President of the upcoming Constitutional Conventions, the last of which was held in Fayetteville.

-At the November, 1788 meeting of the newly-formed Grand Lodge of Ancient York Masons of North Carolina held in Fayetteville, a number of distinguished visitors along with Union Lodge No. __ officers, John Winslow and James Porterfield (Phoenix Lodge's first Master), presented a petition to turn in the charter, warrant, or dispensation of Union Lodge No. ___ and accept a new dispensation under the Grand Lodge of Ancient York Masons of North Carolina.
+At the November, 1788 meeting of the newly-formed Grand Lodge of Ancient York Masons of North Carolina held in Fayetteville, a number of distinguished visitors - along with Union Lodge officers John Winslow and James Porterfield (who would become Phoenix Lodge's first Master), presented a petition to turn in the charter, warrant, or dispensation of Union Lodge and accept a new dispensation under the Grand Lodge of Ancient York Masons of North Carolina.
+This authority document was accepted by the Grand Lodge committee and Union Lodge was deemed to be a recognized lodge and eligible for admission into the new Grand Lodge.

 From 1788 to 1793 Phoenix Lodge operated under dispensation (UD) from the Grand Lodge of Ancient York Masons of North Carolina.
-During this period, many lodges were still working under various Provincial, Military, and Colonial dispensations, warrants, and charters, and these lodges slowly aggregated under the Grand Lodge of North Carolina or went dormant.
+During this period, some lodges in North Carolina were still working under various Provincial, Military, and Colonial dispensations, warrants, and charters, and these lodges slowly aggregated under the Grand Lodge of North Carolina or went dormant.

 On 25 June 1791, the Grand Lodge of Ancient York Masons of North Carolina renumbered all Lodges under its jurisdiction and ordered that new charters be issued.
 Phoenix Lodge received its first charter from that grand body in 1793.
 Phoenix Lodge was granted a new charter in 1796 from the Grand Lodge of Free and Accepted Masons of North Carolina, likely because the Grand Lodge dropped the "Ancient York Masons" and became "Free and Accepted Masons".

 Later, in 1799, Phoenix Lodge applied to the newly organized North Carolina General Assembly for a formal charter to act as a corporation in the town of Fayetteville.
-Phoenix Lodge received a new charter from the Grand Lodge of Free and Accepted Masons of North Carolina in 1801, which is our current, valid, and official charter.
+Phoenix Lodge received a new charter from the Grand Lodge of Free and Accepted Masons of North Carolina in 1801, which is our current and active charter.

 In the beginning, the brethren of Phoenix Lodge of Ancient York Masons held their meetings at the home of Colonel Lee DeKeyser, who lived between the old State House (now the site of the Market House) and Old Street.
 Afterwards, when his home was destroyed by fire a new location for the lodge was needed; and a Masonic temple dedicated to the Most High was erected on Green Street.
 Blue Lodge meetings, and later, York Rite meetings were held in this building.